 In the past when a report was loaded, it automatically runs in order to generate the grid results for it.
-When trying to create a new report, this is very time consuming because every time you save a change, the report runs.
-Some customers found this as a cumbersome process that caused unnecessary waiting time for large reports.
+When trying to create a new report, this is very time-consuming because every time you save a change, the report runs.
+Some customers found this a cumbersome process that caused unnecessary waiting time for large reports.

 ITMS 7.x, 8.x

 With the release of ITMS 7.5, a new core setting was created:

 When SuppressReportAutorun is enabled and you open any report, the report does not run immediately.
 To see the results of the report, you must click Refresh.

 HKEY_LOCAL_MACHINE\SOFTWARE\Altiris\eXpress\Notification Server) that can be modified.
 By default, it is set to '0'.